February 8, 202610 min read

 Merlin: The Council's Lead Engineer in the high-density server environment.

 Each agent contributes different strengths.
 Hermes handles quick queries and routing decisions with Flash-speed responses.
-Archimedes creates architectural plans and specifications without executing code.
+Nabu creates architectural plans and specifications without executing code.
 Merlin implements with full rewrite authority.
-Hephaestus audits and hardens.
+Vulcan audits and hardens.
 Thoth maintains memory and documentation across sessions.

 Complex tasks (rated complexity greater than 7) trigger a four-step waterfall through the Council: